 Applications:

 The extract from the marine mud contains compounds called alkenones, which are used in paleoceanography.
 Alkenones are long-chained alkyl-ketones produced by certain classes of haptophyte algae that live in the sunlit surface ocean [Conte et al., 1994] (Figure 3).
 The two most common alkenones are 37 carbon atoms long and have two or three double bonds in them.
 The haptophytes adjust the ratio of these two alkenones in their cells according to the temperature of the water they live in.
+The ratio of the two alkenones defines the Uk’37 ratio:

+Eq.1) Uk’37 = (C37:2) / (C37:2 + C37:3) [Brassell et al., 1986; Herbert, 2003]

+Culture [Prahl and Wakeham, 1987; Prahl et al., 1988] and core-top sediment [Müller et al., 1998] calibration studies led to the development of the Uk’37 Index as a quantitative SST proxy.
+In this work we use:

+Eq.
+2) Uk’37 = 0.034(SST) + 0.039; ±1.4°C from 0 to 28°C

-[Brassell et al., 1986; Herbert, 2003][Prahl and Wakeham, 1987; Prahl et al., 1988][Müller et al., 1998][culture-based; Prahl et al., 1988]
+[culture-based; Prahl et al., 1988]

 Alkenones are preserved in sediments dating as far back as the Early Eocene (~56 million years ago) [Marlowe et al., 1990].
 Knowing the distribution of alkenones in a sediment core through time relates information on the evolution of sea surface temperature at that location.
 However, it’s necessary to first make sure the instrument accurately and precisely measures the ratio of the two alkenones, and that is why standards are needed.

 Legend: